The origins of lacrosse in Ireland lie with the establishment of the Ards Lacrosse Club in Newtownards, Co. Down (just outside Belfast) in 1872.

 Men’s lacrosse in Ireland emerged in 1872 and died out in the early 1900s, with women’s lacrosse then emerging in the 1920s and then subsequently dying out around 1970.

-The Irish men’s national lacrosse team was (re-)formed to compete in the 2001 European Championships tournament which took place in Penarth, Wales from 15-21 July 2001.
-The Irish men’s senior team has continued to participate in major tournaments from that time, details of which are available here.
-A men’s indoor team was added in 2007 and a men’s Under-19 team was added in 2016.
+The Irish Men’s National Lacrosse Team was re-established to compete in the 2001 European Championships tournament in Penarth, Wales.
+The men’s senior team has continued to participate in major tournaments since that time.
+An Irish Men’s Box National Team was added in 2007 and an Irish Men’s Under-19 National Team was added in 2016, and an Irish Men’s 6s National Team is currently being formed.

-Lacrosse development within Ireland has continued to go from strength to strength, and in the 2009-2010 season the Irish Lacrosse League was established.
-This league features men’s and women’s teams such as the Dublin Avengers, Dublin Bay Prawns, University College Dublin (UCD), National University of Ireland (NUI) Galway and Queen’s University Belfast, with new teams emerging in various parts of the country.
+In the 2009-2010 season the Irish Lacrosse League (ILL) was established.
+This league features men’s and women’s teams such as the Dublin Lacrosse Club, University College Dublin (UCD), University of Galway (UG), University College Cork (UCC) and Queen’s University Belfast (QUB), with new teams emerging in various parts of the country.
+A new women’s Schools Cup took place in March 2019 and, following the COVID-19 pandemic, in 2022, and in 2023 the objective is to also include men’s teams in the Schools Cup for the first time.